 My mother is very elderly and in a nursing home.
 She wonders who is decorating at the cemetery.
 Albert and Abby Pilcher had only one child, and so they’ve not many descendants in the area.
 With such mundane things as a bouquet of artificial flowers or a $1 American flag, we could show departed loved ones that we still cared and remembered.
 Decorating was no casual thing.

-For this Memorial Day weekend, here are my relatives buried in Fayette County, IL who were war veterans.
+Here are my relatives buried in Fayette County, IL who were war veterans.
 Off the top of my head:

 My dad, buried in the South Hill Cemetery in Vandalia, in World War II.